 On average, FQHC telehealth payments are $92 for CY 2020, which is based on the volume-weighted average amount for all telehealth services on the Medicare Physician Fee Schedule.
 For more information on billing and payments check out this article.

 FQHCs and Remote Patient Monitoring

-At this time FQHCs are unable to be reimbursed for remote patient monitoring (RPM) services.
-Nevertheless, by leveraging RPM services, FQHCs would achieve a substantial ROI.
+However, by leveraging RPM services, FQHCs would achieve a substantial ROI that could offset the costs of RPM.
 There is evidence that remotely monitored patients will have decreased readmissions and ED utilization, which are key drivers of healthcare costs.
 For FQHCs that have risk arrangements with managed care organizations (MCOs), leveraging RPM would also result in higher reimbursement from the MCO by decreasing patient utilization, adding to overall cost-savings.
 RPM also plays a critical role in screening for COVID-19.
 Despite state and federal measures expanding telehealth coverage prompted by the pandemic, these freedoms will end with the emergency.
 However, our Director of Reimbursement, Gerald Buggs, states “once CMS sees the efficacy of telehealth services in reducing utilization, CMS may change their reimbursement guidelines permanently.”
-As the benefits of telehealth become more apparent, Health Recovery Solutions anticipates telehealth adoption to be more pervasive amongst FQHCs.
+As the benefits of telehealth become more apparent, Health Recovery Solutions anticipates telehealth adoption to be both more permanent and pervasive amongst FQHCs.